TreeCityWes/Xenium-Miner-Setup/NVIDIA-Instructions.md

     - `sudo` stands for "superuser do," allowing a user to run commands with administrative privileges temporarily.
 When you prepend a command with `sudo`, you're telling the system to execute that command as the superuser (or an administrative user).
 - **Permissions:**
     - Permissions dictate who can read, write, or execute files and directories.
 Make sure you are executing commands as a user that has permission.
 Scripts also need to be made executable to run them.
 For example, `sudo chmod +x build.sh` allows the `build.sh` script to be executable.
-- **Utilizing `sudo -s`:**
-    - If you plan to run multiple commands as the superuser, typing `sudo` for every command can be tedious.
-Instead, you can switch to the superuser mode by typing `sudo -s`.
-This command opens a new shell session where you're logged in as the superuser, allowing you to run subsequent commands with superuser privileges without prefixing them with `sudo`.

 ## Setting up XenBlocks GPU mining